Mistra SAMS International Young Researcher Grants

 Tasks and expected outcomes

-Successful applicants will be expected to work collaboratively with other researchers within specific work packages of the program, as well as participate actively in relevant program-wide activities such as workshops and seminars.
+Successful applicants will be expected to work collaboratively with other researchers in the program, and participate actively in relevant program-wide activities such as workshops and seminars.
 Research activities may consist of (but are not limited to) the following kinds of work:

-- Theoretical, state-of-the-art approaches for e.g. benchmarking new approaches or concepts that are relevant for understanding various dimensions of sustainable urban accessibility.
+- Theoretical, state-of-the-art approaches for e.g. benchmarking new approaches or concepts that are relevant for the research undertaken in Mistra SAMS.